Muyiwa Olarewaju: Personal life

-When he was nine, he and his brothers and sisters – the former now a gospel singer and broadcaster in Nigeria, the latter respectively a preacher and IT expert – were sent to live with a series of friends and family in London, so that they could receive a better education.
+Born in London, he lived for the first few years of his life in Nigeria with his headmaster father and his radio broadcaster mother.
+When he was nine, he and his brothers and sisters were sent to live with a series of friends and family in London, so that they could receive a better education.
 The first place he lived was Stamford Hill, with an uncle.